sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25.markdown

   * Windows users: install Xming from [here](http://sourceforge.net/projects/xming/).
 * An SSH client.
   * Linux and Mac users: don't have to install anything.
 The SSH client is on board, try "ssh" in a [terminal](http://askubuntu.com/questions/38162/what-is-a-terminal-and-how-do-i-open-and-use-it).
   * Windows users: download and install [git for windows](https://git-for-windows.github.io/).
-Depending on your OS installation, choose between `Git-2.5.3-32-bit.exe` or `Git-2.5.3-64-bit.exe`.
+Depending on your OS installation, choose between the `-32-bit.exe` or the `-64-bit.exe`.

 ## <a name="hands-on"></a> Hands-on